D0men1c0/ISSR_Darkweb/README.md

     - `RawData`: Contains raw, unprocessed data tables.

 3. `ComputerVision`
+    Contains resources for making the model multimodal by integrating computer vision components.<br>
+    Due to the lack of direct image data from the dark web, a public dataset was used. <br>
+    The dataset is sourced from [Roboflow's Drug Detection Project](https://universe.roboflow.com/freakinggojo-er8b5/drug_detection_project) and includes three folders: train, test, and validation, featuring images related to drugs, guns, people, and robbers. <br>
+    The dataset comprises approximately 3700 images with corresponding annotations.

+    - `Datasets`:
+      - `RawData`: Contains the dataset in three subfolders:
+        - *test*: Images for testing
+        - *train*: Images for training
+        - *valid*: Images for validation

+    - `Embeddings`: Contains embeddings derived from the images.

+    - `Models`: Includes the trained visual model.

+    Additionally, there is a notebook file that demonstrates the visual model's performance in identifying the four topics with corresponding predictions.

 4. `Img`
     Stores images used for topic representation graphics found with BERTopic.